open-policy-agent/opa/docs/content/configuration.md

 #### Bearer token

 OPA will authenticate using the specified bearer token and schema; to enable bearer token authentication, either the token or the path to the token must be specified.
+If the latter is provided, on each request OPA will re-read the token from the file and use that token for authentication.

 The schema is optional and will default to `Bearer` if unspecified.

 | Field | Type | Required | Description |